 Jasper is 365 km away and takes around 4 hours by car.
 This might seem slightly faster than going from Calgary, but you won’t see half of the national park this way.
 If you’d like to visit Jasper from Edmonton, these are your options:

 Edmonton airport has many options for car rental companies and the drive on Trans-Canada Highway (also called Yellowhead Highway) is very easy.
-You can also check out Turo as I mentioned in the ‘From Calgary to Jasper’ section.
-If you’re two or more people traveling, this might be the most budget friendly option.

 - Shuttle bus

 Cold Shot is operating a bus, 5 times a week for 70 CAD.
 Sundog Tours operate offers transport for 99 CAD + 5% GST from Edmonton to Jasper.
 It takes around 5,5 hours.